beacondigitalmarketing/beacondigitalmarketing-fragments/src/docs/index.md

 ---
 hidden: true
-title: Bits, the front-end component library for 24 ways
+title: fragments, the front-end component library for 24 ways
 ---
 You are viewing the front-end component library for 24 ways.
 It is powered by [Fractal](http://fractal.build), a tool that enables the rapid development of components, templates and pages.